Start Their Lives with Strong Vision & Healthy Eyes

 We base our recommendations on the American Optometric Association guidelines, but they might change if your child needs extra help.
 We’ll give you a personalized exam schedule for them as soon as we’ve had a chance to get to know their eyes.

-What Happens During My Child’s Exam?
+What Happens During a Kid’s Eye Exam?

 We’ll probably start by asking you and your child a few easy questions about how they use their eyes for everyday activities.
 Then we’ll look at their eyes for signs of health risks or vision problems and work with you to create plans for dealing with anything we find.